Forbidden Planet (retail chain): Later developments

-On 30 September 2003, the London store moved to even bigger premises at the northern end of Shaftesbury Avenue.
+On 30 September 2003, the London store moved to larger premises at the northern end of Shaftesbury Avenue.

 Forbidden Planet opened a second Megastore in Clifton Heights in Bristol in 2005, and a third in Southampton in 2007.
 In 2006 the company launched forbiddenplanet.com, an e-commerce retail site offering a wide range of products and hosting details of the company's many events and signings.